cauli/TwineJson/README.md

 You can, for instance, generate hierarchical JSONs that contains the information of ancestors of each passage.

 ## Features

-+ Builds hierarchical JSON objects
++ Automatically saves to .json file by using the HTML5 File API
-+ Builds non-hierarchical (plain) JSON objects
++ Builds hierarchical or non-hierarchical (plain) JSON objects
 + Detects cyclic stories to avoid a hierarchical inception
 + Custom JSON properties by using the {{propertyKey}}Value{{/propertyKey}} syntax
-+ Automatically saves story to 'storyname-timestamp.json' file
++ Exports Twine position information
++ Builds clean expanded or minified JSON

 ## Adding custom properties